Q. How secure is my information?

 Q: The site won’t recognize my login.

-Please contact the Patient Portal Contact Center for assistance.
+Please contact the Patient Portal Support Team for assistance.

 Q: What do I do if the system says my Username is already taken?